 Once we have received

-your application, we may contact you to schedule an interview.
+your application, we will contact you to schedule an interview.

-There are two scheduled interview dates that we will hold group
+There are three scheduled interview dates that we will hold group

 interviews.
 You will only need to attend one of them.
 If you are

 not available for one of these dates, contact us to schedule an

 applications and resumes to: